brownie3003/single-page-checkout/notes/thoughts.md

 Thoughts about assumptions I've made in the prototype and building it.

 ###Ember

+###TODO this is WRONG.
+Shipping options route loads data.
+Only example of services is PostCode Anywhere
 As I've been building this, I've learnt a lot about async programming.
 I've tried to follow a Data Down Actions Up (DDAU) approach through out.
 For example the 'delivery-method' component will sit in a tree like this: